Vedvund/markdown-blog/README.md

 # Markdown Blog Page

-This is a simple markdown block post page using NodeJS, React, MongoDB
+This is a simple markdown block post page using NodeJS, Express JS, MongoDB